lock-wire/STI-DetectionEngineering/README.md

 - **50** techniques and sub-techniques selected in 9 of the 12 MITRE ATT&CK Enterprise Tactics
 1. https://jqplay.org/
-2. Paste test plan json into JSON window.
+2. Paste contents Windows_Endpoint_Test_Plan_4.0.json into JSON window.
-3. Copy into Filter: \
+3. Copy the following text into the Filter field: \
 `.techniques[] | {techniqueID: .techniqueID, comment: .comment} | .techniqueID`
 4. Copy and Paste Output into techniques.txt
 5. PowerShell command to sort, unique, and count \